Avoid sleeping problems due to baby separation

 others still suffer at 2.

-First, as a newborn, your baby knows no better than she will never be
+First, as a newborn, your infant knows no better than she will never be

 separated from you.
 On the other hand, at this age, she does not